John Sekula

 John Sekula (January 14, 1969 – October 28, 2010) was the original guitarist for heavy metal band Mushroomhead.

 Biography

 Also known as J.J.
-Righteous, Sekula was mostly identified as wearing an Ace Frehley mask, a welding mask, a troll-like monster mask and a Ghostface mask.
-He was replaced by Marko "Bronson" Vukcevich in 2001 after several issues with drugs.
-Sekula also played guitar for both State of Conviction and Unified Culture who are/were fronted by Mushroomhead vocalist Jason Popson.
+Righteous, was born and raised in Parma, Ohio.
+Sekula was mostly identified as wearing an Ace Frehley mask, a welding mask, a troll-like monster mask and a Ghostface mask.
+He was replaced by Marko "Bronson" Vukcevich in 2001 after several issues with the band and its members...
+While attending Parma Senior High, John Sekula formed the band Terror with his brother Brian Sekula.
+John Sekula also played guitar for both State of Conviction and Unified Culture who are/were fronted by Mushroomhead vocalist Jason Popson.

 Death

 On October 28, 2010, Sekula suffered a massive heart failure and subsequently died.
 He was 41 years old.